WHAT TO PLANT IN A HERB GARDEN?

 I'm not sure if I have achieved what I wanted in the herb garden this year or whether I am in real trouble!
 I've always longed for a bountiful, overflowing herb garden, with herbs and flowers tumbling over the garden edges.
 But now I am wondering whether I may have taken it a step too far!

 I sprinkled a packet of Heartsease over the herb garden in early Spring and I think every one of those seeds germinated because the herb garden is filled with these cheerful little flowers.
 They are one of my favourites, so I didn't want to pull any out.
 I think the birds moved a few of them around because they seem to be coming up in lots of places where they weren't sown.
 I like the saying that a weed is just a plant in the wrong place.
-I'm starting to think that some of the heartsease plants have now morphed into weeds - there are so many in the herb garden now that they are burying my (very small) lavender plants and I have completely lost the tarragon.
+I'm starting to think that some heartsease plants have now morphed into weeds - there are so many in the herb garden now that they are burying my (very small) lavender plants and I have completely lost the tarragon.

 In my enthusiasm, I also planted quite a few other flowers in the herb garden: there are stock, snapdragons, delphiniums, some very loyal nasturtiums which keep re-appearing every year, and the new addition of some very cute little ladybird poppies.
 The herb garden is also my "garden without rules" where I slip in the odd vegetable seedling that won't fit into its proper place in the vege garden.
-I love the mixed-up hodge-podge of plants but I'm not sure that my husband does.
+I love the mixed-up hodge-podge of plants, but I'm not sure that my husband does.

 Anyway, lately I have been looking at the herb garden with new eyes and I think some of those pretty little heartsease plants are going to have to come out, if only to make room, because I have just had my eyes opened up to a whole new range of plants I need to fit in (gulp!).